Way2CU/Serval-Documentation/Accounting/API_1.0.markdown

 Structure of API endpoint path for version 1.0 follows strict format (`/<version>/json/<object>`).
 Objects are always included as a part of path and are case sensitive.
 They represent object of operation while request method (`GET`, `POST`, `DELETE`) specifies operation itself.

 For example, endpoint for creating new organization would be `/v1/json/organization` while using `POST` method.
-Organization information is transfered as request body in form of JSON object.
+Organization information is transferred as request body in form of JSON object.
 Some objects support additional operations in their endpoint in format `/v1/json/<object>/<action>`.

 #### <a name="api/endpoints/response-codes">Response codes</a>